swpecht/swpecht.github.io/_posts/2020-05-23-yak-shaving.md

 I was able to get Putty set up with minimal configuration.

 # Editor
 For my editor, I went with Vim.
 I'd always heard great things.
-And the flexbility it provides seemed valuabe to support both coding and blog writing in a single platform.
+And the flexibility it provides seemed valuable to support both coding and blog writing in a single platform.
 I also appreciated the flexibility of moving around a `.vimrc` file to set up a new editor.

 I used [amix's .vimrc](https://github.com/amix/vimrc) as a starting point.
 And removed most of the configuration that didn't make sense to me -- my goal was to end with something simple.